 The GFZ research infrastructure comprises satellite systems, global and regional observatories and instrument networks, lab-facilities, instrument pools, and data systems.
-It is divided into two categories: the Modular Earth Science Infrastructure (MESI) and the Large Infrastructures (LIs).
+GFZ considers it a main task to provide infrastructure, data, information- and data systems, and networks.

 A large part of our infrastructure is available for free academic use by external researchers to an extend of at least 50 percent.
 These infrastructures are supervised by an external steering committee.
 In the sense of sustainability, the expected service life of these infrastructures must exceed ten years.
 We call it the Modular Earth Science Infrastructure (MESI).
 These include satellite systems, the secondary ion mass spectrometry (SIMS) laboratory and the FEI Tecnai Transmission Electron Microscope (TEM), the global observatories, and the mobile devices.